Romantic Beach Picnics are THE solution to making Valentine’s Day special for your other half.

 - Leave all other devices at home, or lock them in the car.

-- Write a shared bucket list of all the places you’d like to visit together in the next 10 years.
+- Write 10 bucket list-type places you'd love to visit together

 - Write a list of shared goals you’d like to achieve in the next 12 months.